-As of Fall term 2016, students with the required background and qualifications for teaching the course under consideration will be appointed in the following order:
+Students with the required background and qualifications for teaching the course under consideration will be appointed in the following order:

-- 1. Incoming PhD Biology students

-- 2. Continuing PhD Biology students
+- 1. Incoming PhD Biology students - 2.
+Continuing PhD Biology students

-- 3. PhD students from other departments/programs (e.g. Chemistry, ENVS) whose primary advisor is Biology faculty

-- 4. Current and incoming Biology Master's students - 5.
-Graduate students from other departments/programs whose primary advisor is not Biology faculty, but is a member of IE, IMB, ION, or OIMB. - 6.
+- 3. PhD students from other departments/programs (e.g. Chemistry, ENVS) whose primary advisor is Biology faculty - 4.
+Current and incoming Biology Master's students - 5.
+Graduate students from other departments/programs whose primary advisor is not Biology faculty, but is a member of IE2, IMB, ION, or OIMB. - 6.
 Graduate students from other departments.